 In the event that Mr. Kanders' employment is terminated (i) by the Company without "cause" (as such term is defined in the Kanders Employment Agreement); (ii) by Mr. Kanders for certain reasons set forth in the Kanders Employment Agreement; or (iii) by Mr. Kanders upon a "change in control" (as such term is defined in the Kanders Employment Agreement), Mr. Kanders will be entitled to receive an amount equal to one year of his base salary in one lump sum payment within five days after the effective date of such termination and all unvested stock options held by Mr. Kanders will immediately vest and become exercisable.
 In the event that Mr. Kanders fails to comply with any of his post-employment obligations under the Kanders Employment Agreement, including, without limitation, the non-competition covenant and the non-interference and non-solicitation provisions, Mr. Kanders will be required to repay such lump sum payment as of the date of such failure to comply and he will have no further rights in or to such lump sum payment.
-In the event that Mr. Kanders' employment is terminated upon his death, Mr. Kanders' designees will be entitled to receive the proceeds of the Kanders Life Insurance.
-The Kanders Employment Agreement may also be terminated by the Company for "cause."
-In the event that Mr. Kanders' employment is terminated by the Company for "cause," all stock options, whether vested or unvested, will terminate and be null and void.
+In the event that Mr. Kanders' employment Agreement Agreement may also be terminated by the Company for "cause."
+In the event that Mr. Kanders' employment and be the Company for "cause," all stock options, whether vested or unvested, will terminate and be null and void.